Software Tutorial: Getting Started with BioNetGen and Modeling Ligand-Receptor Dynamics

 We will specify everything needed for this tutorial, but if you are interested, reference BioNetGen documentation can be found here.

-We first add ligand and receptor molecules to our model under a molecule types
+We will add the ligand and receptor molecules to our model under a molecule types section.

 begin model